Communication, Admin & Travel

 Weekly Bulletin, Newsletters and Dates

 - Weekly bulletin: this is usually produced every Friday (you will receive a text with a link) and contains a lot of important information, dates and news for parents and carers so please do read it carefully.

-- Newsletters: generally issued at the end of each half-term.
-These give a round-up of what has been happening within the school during the last half-term as well as other general information.
+- Newsletters: generally issued at the end of each term.
+These give a round-up of what has been happening within the school during the term as well as other general information.

 - Dates list: the dates list on the website is kept up-to-date.
 A hard copy is available from the office although please remember to check the online list for any changes.

 All the above are available online at www.stnicolasmary.w-sussex.sch.uk If you do not have access to a computer, we have a touch screen in the foyer for parents/carers to access the internet.

 Messages can be emailed to the office: firstname.lastname@example.org This is an effective way to get an important message through quickly.
 All letters and emails can also be found on the website.

 The school uses a texting service for messages to parents/carers eg. to inform about school closures or cancellation of clubs.
 Please make sure the school has your correct mobile phone number.
 On some days more than one message is sent so do scroll back to make sure you don’t miss any important information.
 Texts will state who the message is for and will use key words followed by the main text, for example, “KS2 Sports Day” or “DD Assembly”.
 The following abbreviations will be used:

 All Children ALL R – Blue or Gray Whale BW or GW